Cancer screening guidelines for adults

 Breasts

 There is no true consensus on when screening should begin for breast cancer.
-The CDC recommends that women aged 40-49 begin talking to their healthcare provider about when to get screened for breast cancer.
+The USPSTF recommends that women aged 40-49 begin talking to their healthcare provider about when to get screened for breast cancer.
 Women aged 50-74 with average risk should get mammograms every two years.
 If you have a family history of breast cancer or a genetic tendency, you may need an MRA in addition to a mammogram.

 Colon